geojupyter/workshop-open-source-geospatial/modules/01-working-in-jupyterhub/index.md

 ### Option A: Use an older or alternate CryoCloud environment

-CryoCloud publishes its Python environment image to Quay.io.
+CryoCloud publishes its Python environment image to Quay.io, Red Hat’s hosted container image registry service which is free for publicly accessible container images.

 1. Visit the repository tags page: https://quay.io/repository/cryointhecloud/cryo-hub-image?tab=tags